donny-devops/donny-devops/README.md

 ---

-## 🎯 What I’m Looking For
+## 🎯 What I’m About

-“I’m continually expanding my DevOps / Software / Cloud Engineering expertise to manage the delivery pipeline end‑to‑end.”
+“Currently I’m all about expanding my DevOps / Software / Cloud Engineering expertise to manage the delivery pipeline end‑to‑end.”

 ---